nationalparkservice/imd-ccal/README.md

 However, lab deliverables are known to vary across projects and over time.
 This package will never be able to predict every variation in the input data, although we will do our best to update it as we learn of new edge cases.
-As with any software, a knowledgeable human should ALWAYS verify that its outputs are correct and complete.
+As is the case with any software tool, a knowledgeable human should ALWAYS verify that its outputs are correct and complete.

 ## Installation